 Earn Qantas points directly, or exchange Amplify points for other frequent flyer programs

 This card brings you access to award flights on four airlines that between them cover most of the planet.
-You can choose to earn Qantas points directly by opting for Qantas Frequent Flyer as your rewards program, or you can choose Amplify Rewards points which can be exchanged for frequent flyer points with Virgin Australia, Singapore Airlines and Malaysian Airlines at the rate 1 pt per $1 spent (Amplify)
+You can choose to earn Qantas points directly by opting for Qantas Frequent Flyer as your rewards program, or you can choose Amplify Rewards points which can be exchanged for frequent flyer points with Virgin Australia, Singapore Airlines and Malaysian Airlines at the rate 2 Amplify points = 1 airline point.

 Qantas Frequent Flyer joining fee waived

 Recognising that Qantas Frequent Flyer’s $89.50 joining fee could deter customers from choosing the Qantas rewards program, St. George have arranged for the fee to be waived for new cardholders signing up to Qantas Frequent Flyer for the first time.
 So you can consider each scheme on its own merits without the disincentive of a fee.

 Other ways to use your points